 Compelling reasons for investing offshore

-Investec advises investors take a long-term view to fully benefit from the return potential of international assets
+Investec Asset Management sets out why investors should take a long-term view to fully benefit from the return potential of international assets

 Investors are regularly reminded of the wisdom of investing offshore and not adopting an investment strategy that focuses only on South African assets.

 There are a number of compelling reasons for investing offshore.
 Briefly, these include:

 1. Diversification benefits

 Investing in international assets allows for greater diversification, which is a key investment principle for reducing risk.
 In addition, investing in international markets provides access to countries, currencies, asset classes and industries that are not available locally.

 SA remains an emerging market, albeit with pockets of first-world industries (such as banking and mining) and infrastructure (for example, roads, ports and railways).
 By world standards, though, SA is a small economy with a relatively illiquid and volatile stock market.